oplatek/e2end/README.md

     - visualize attentions - e.g. via https://www.youtube.com/watch?v=VcoVEvGEmFM
 - rnn.rnn(sequence_length=sequence_length) use mask for the not used outputs
 - investigate indexed_sliced
-- Mixer can be easily (thanks for Jindra's inspiration) used on top of xent
+- Mixer can be easily (thanks for Jindra's implementation) used on top of xent
 - better options loader combine with configs from Alex and https://pypi.python.org/pypi/json-cfg
+- implement batches first, than Batch normalization http://stackoverflow.com/questions/33949786/how-could-i-use-batch-normalization-in-tensorflow?rq=1
+- better tensorflow logging with `tf.merge_summary(tf.get_collection("summary_val"))`

 Nice examples
 -------------

-enc-dec problem
+- plain enc-dec
 inp 0008800,00: Hello , welcome to the Cambridge restaurant system?
 You can ask for restaurants by area , price range or food type .
 How may I help you? id like an expensive restaurant that serves bat food dec 0008800,00: Ok I'm sorry but there is no restaurant serving australian food EOS trg 0008800,00: I'm sorry but there is no restaurant serving basque food EOS

+- plain enc-dec
+inp 0052000,00: anatolia serves turkish food in the moderate price range what is the phone number and address dec 0052000,00: The phone number of meghna is 01223 727410 .
+EOS trg 0052000,00: The phone number of anatolia is 01223 362372 and it is on 30 Bridge Street City Centre .
+EOS

 DONE